History of printing: Xerography

 In 1938 Bulgarian physicist Georgi Nadjakov found that when placed into electric field and exposed to light, some dielectrics acquire permanent electric polarization in the exposed areas.
 That polarization persists in the dark and is destroyed in light.
 Chester Carlson, the inventor of photocopying, was originally a patent attorney and part-time researcher and inventor.
 His job at the patent office in New York City required him to make a large number of copies of important papers.
 Carlson, who was arthritic, found this a painful and tedious process.
 This prompted him to conduct experiments with photoconductivity.
 Carlson experimented with "electrophotography" in his kitchen and in 1938, applied for a patent for the process.
 He made the first "photocopy" using a zinc plate covered with sulfur.
 The words "10-22-38 Astoria" were written on a microscope slide, which was placed on top of more sulfur and under a bright light.
 After the slide was removed, a mirror image of the words remained.
 Carlson tried to sell his invention to some companies, but because the process was still underdeveloped he failed.
 At the time multiple copies were made using carbon paper or duplicating machines and people did not feel the need for an electronic machine.
-Between 1939 and 1944, Carlson was turned down by over 20 companies, including IBM and GE, neither of which believed there was a significant market for copiers.
+Between 1939 and 1944, Carlson was turned down by over 20 companies, including IBM and General Electric, neither of which believed there was a significant market for copiers.